Permanent Exhibitions

 Welcome Plaza

-Featuring sculptures, textiles, bentwood boxes, feast dishes and canoes from the Northwest Coast, the Great Hall is a spectacular space created by 15 metre high walls of glass and displays large poles, house posts and carved figures, mostly from the mid-19th century.
-Works by contemporary artists are also featured including Welcome Figure by Nuu-chah-nulth artist Joe David, Bone Box by Haida artist Michael Nicoll Yahgulanaas, and yaahl kingnganggang (Raven Calling) by Haida artist Robert Davidson.
+The spectacular Great Hall is comprised of 15-metre-high walls of glass and displays of large poles, house posts and carved figures, primarily from the mid-19th century.
+Works by contemporary artists are also featured, including Welcome Figure by Nuu-chah-nulth artist Joe David, Bone Box by Haida artist Michael Nicoll Yahgulanaas, and yaahl kingnganggang (Raven Calling) by Haida artist Robert Davidson.

 These galleries house thousands of objects from the Museum’s worldwide research collections.
 MOA has worked with members of the communities whose relatives and ancestors made the pieces on display.
 Community members also helped to organize the collections using their own classification systems.
-The exhibit cases are designed to provide maximum visual access to the objects.
-Innovative Digital Catalogue Terminals (MOACAT) provide additional collection including images, audio and video at the touch of a screen.
-Embedded within the Multiversity Galleries is a Presentation Circle featuring a series of short, informative videos.
+The display cases are designed to provide maximum visual access to the objects.
+The MOA CAT computer terminals provide additional collection including images, audio and video at the touch of a screen.
+Within the Multiversity Galleries is the Presentation Circle which features short, informative videos.

 Bill Reid Rotunda

-MOA has the world’s largest collection of works by Haida artist Bill Reid.
+MOA houses the world’s largest collection of works by Haida artist Bill Reid.
 The Bill Reid Rotunda displays his famous sculpture The Raven and the First Men as well as some of his other works in gold, silver, argillite and wood.
 With the assistance of several other artists, Reid created this massive work out of a giant block of laminated yellow cedar.
-It was commissioned by Walter and Marianne Koerner and unveiled by HRH the Prince of Wales in 1980.
+It was commissioned by Walter and Marianne Koerner and unveiled at the Museum by HRH the Prince of Wales in 1980.
 It depicts a moment in the ancestral past of the Haida people when Raven found the first humans in a clamshell on the beach.
-For many years, this work was featured on the Canadian $20 dollar bill.

 Koerner European Ceramics Gallery